praveenvijayan/grunt-html-validation/README.md

 Type: `String` <br/>
 Default value: `validation-report.json`

-Consolidated report in JSON format.
+Consolidated report in JSON format, if reportpath is ``false`` it will not generated.

 #### options.stoponerror
 Type: `Boolean` <br/>